highvail/acm-app-lifecycle/README.md

    > **NOTE**: We actually destroyed the cluster, if you want to try this without destroying your cluster, you can remove the `region: EU`label from the cluster

-   1. As soon as Red Hat Advanced Cluster Management detects my `EU` cluster is gone, the `PlacementRule` gets updated and now it points to the `US` cluster.
+   1. As soon as Red Hat Advanced Cluster Management detects my `EU` cluster is gone, the `PlacementRule` gets updated and now it points to the `NA` cluster.

       ```
-      oc --context hub -n reverse-words-region get placementrule us-eu-region-clusters -o yaml
+      oc --context hub -n reverse-words-region get placementrule naeu-region-clusters -o yaml
       ```

-      > The `PlacementRule` now points to `US` cluster.
+      > The `PlacementRule` now points to `NA` cluster.

       ```
       <OMITTED_OUTPUT>
       status:
         decisions:
-        - clusterName: managed-cluster2-prod
+        - clusterName: ocp45
-          clusterNamespace: managed-cluster2-prod
+          clusterNamespace: ocp45
       ```

-   2. The application has been moved automatically to the `US` cluster.
+   2. The application has been moved automatically to the `NA` cluster.

       ```
-      oc --context pro -n reverse-words-region get deployments,services,pods
+      oc --context prod-n reverse-words-region get deployments,services,pods
       ```

       ```